stevenczwu/NST_for_ZKM/README.md

 ```

 ### Change the models
 I have prepared about 20 trained models for you.
-You may select whichever you would like to use by rewrite file ~/zkm/zkm.sh.
+You may select whichever you would like to use by editing file ~/zkm/zkm.sh.
+Models may be added/removed after '-models', style images may be added/removed after '-style_images'.

 Remember always give the corresponding style images.
 The number of models and style images must match, otherwise errors may occured.